jarrett-flierl/PortfolioWebsite/content/blog/post-9-draft.md

 ---
 title: "How To Use Checklists To Improve Your UX"
 date: 2019-10-29T10:07:47+06:00
-draft: false
+draft: true

 # post thumb
-image: "images/featured-post/post-3.jpg"
+image: "images/post/post-6.jpg"

 # meta description
 description: "this is meta description"

 # taxonomies
 categories:
-  - "Web Design"
+  - "Python"
 tags:
   - "Photos"
   - "Game"
-  - "React"
+  - "HTML"
   - "Python"
   - "New"